ODBC on Linux and UNIX platforms

 odbcinst

 The odbcinst binary can be used to perform a number of unixODBC administration functions or query the unixODBC configuration.
-If you run odbcinst without any arguments it will list all the things you can do with it.
+If you run odbcinst without any arguments, it lists all the things you can do with it.
 Here are a few examples:

-odbcinst -j will print the unixODBC configuration which will list:
+odbcinst -j prints the unixODBC configuration which includes:

-odbcinst -q -d will list all the ODBC drivers that have registered with unixODBC.
+odbcinst -q -d lists all the ODBC drivers that have registered with unixODBC.

-odbcinst -q -s will list all the ODBC data sources you have defined.
+odbcinst -q -s lists all the ODBC data sources you have defined.

 There are other options to install DSNs and ODBC drivers.